 Broccoli rice salad

-- Head of Broccoli – Roughly chopped so that you still get a lovely crunchy texture.
+- Head of Broccoli – Roughly chopped into rice so that you still get a lovely crunchy texture.

 - Substitution: The best substitute for broccoli florets is cauliflower florets.
 Shaved Brussels sprouts are also a great option.